Westerlund 1 W26: Physical characteristics

-The star is almost obscured at visible wavelengths by extinction of around 13 magnitudes due to interstellar dust, hence it has been studied extensively in the longer infrared to radio wavelengths, which made it easier to study.
-Its spectral type identifies it as a red star with a high luminosity.
-The bolometric luminosity of W26 has been calculated from its K-band infrared brightness to be 380,000 or 320,000 times higher than the sun's, depending on the spectral type between M2 and M5.
+In 2013, the bolometric luminosity of W26 has been calculated from its K-band infrared brightness to be 380,000 or 320,000 times higher than the sun's, depending on the spectral type between M2 and M5.
 These luminosities imply a radius 1,530 or 1,580 times the Sun's radius based on assumed effective temperatures of 3,660 or 3,450 K for spectral types M2 and M5 respectively.
-These parameters make W26 one of the most luminous red supergiants and are similar to those estimated for another notable red supergiant star, VY Canis Majoris.
+These parameters make W26 one of the most luminous and latest red supergiants and are similar to those estimated for another notable red supergiant star, VY Canis Majoris.
+This is also consistent with W26 experiencing a greater level of instability and a mass-loss rate higher than any typical red supergiant.